LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 	- All the methods that print should be void.
 Which need a parameter, of what type?

 #.
-Write a class with a Main method, testing Animal:
+Write a file :file:`test_animal.cs` with a class with a Main method, testing Animal:
-   create a couple of Animals and visibly test all the code.
+   create a couple of Animals and visibly test all the code, with enough explanation that someone running the test program, but *not* looking at the code, can see that everything works.

 Planning A Class Structure